About the SophoMORE Initiative:

 SophoMORE: Technical Solutions (New!)

 Technical Solutions is a Living-Learning Community for students who are committed to innovative technical problem-solving.
-Whether pursuing a program of study in Engineering or other technical field, this community provides a unique opportunity for students with similar academic interests to form study groups, take classes together in the residence halls, and explore career opportunities related to their majors.
+Whether pursuing a program of study in Engineering or another technical field, this community provides a unique opportunity for students with similar academic interests to form study groups and explore career opportunities related to their majors. .
 Students will have opportunities to attend company information sessions, resume workshops, career fairs and other events that facilitate mentoring, retention, and incremental career planning.
-By residing in Technical Solutions, students will also be equipped to help motivate others in their cohorts to prepare for future careers in Engineering and the sciences.
+By residing in the Technical Solutions community, students will be equipped to help motivate others in their cohorts to prepare for future careers in Engineering and the sciences.

 The Technical Solutions Living-Learning Community spans two buildings, one designed for first-year students (Leach) and one designed for sophomores (Hamlin).
 Leach is a Residential First-Year Experience (RFYE) hall.
 Within this building, students have opportunities to join Residential Academic Programs (RAPs) linked to the Technical Solutions theme.
-First-year Engineering Major RAP residents will participate in an Engineering career seminar and four required courses with their hall-mates.
+Engineering Major RAP residents will share required coursework as well as participate in an Engineering career seminar. .
 Students also have access to undergraduate Peer Mentors who staff the Residential Academic Success Center located in Leach, provide academic support to all students, and offer baseline peer advising for Engineers.

 SophoMORE: Explore, Engage, Connect for Social Justice